stexyz/h2o-blog-posts/README.md

 Since the 3.20.0.1 release H2O supports Hive as a possible data source through the JDBC driver.
 As a part of that a performance test was conducted comparing ingestion of data from CSV file on HDFS and Hive DB.

-This post describes how to set up the environment and run the comparisson.
+This post describes how to set up the environment and run the comparison.

 ## Setting up cluster
 A guide can be found [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html).